Garage Door Springs

 According to the US Consumer Product Safety Commission, garage overhead door related accidents account for thousands of injuries every year (average of 30000 per year).
 For example, some these injuries are: fractures, crushings and amputations.

-There are basically two types of garage door spring systems utilizing tracks/side rails:
+There are basically two types of garage door spring systems utilising tracks/side rails:

 You might also have an old, one-piece door that swings outward as it goes up and overhead.
 This particular design will have springs mounted on the sides of the door opening – at about your waist height, secured to a lever bracket system that extends the springs toward the ceiling at the door closing.
 It is an old and extremely dangerous system, not manufactured anymore.
 If you have such a system in the garage, I’d highly recommend replacing it.